Electronic Invoicing Reform: A Special Report by INFOCERT

 PRESENTATION

-The PDP Ready label was created in response to the need to receive a compliance audit report enabling the definitive registration of Partner Dematerialization Platforms (PDPs).
+The PA Ready certification was created to address the need for a compliance audit report required for final registration of Approved Platforms (formerly PDPs).

-Eventually, all French companies will be obliged to receive and issue electronic invoices from partner dematerialization platforms (PDP).
+Eventually, all French companies will be required to receive and issue electronic invoices through approved platforms (APs).

-The electronic invoicing reform represents a real tax upheaval, and that's why it's crucial to prepare for it in order to best anticipate the changes to come.
+The electronic invoicing reform represents a major fiscal and technical overhaul, which is why it is crucial to prepare for it in order to best anticipate the changes ahead.

 The dematerialization of invoices has a number of objectives, not least of which is to enable companies to simplify their work and boost their competitiveness by lightening their administrative burden.